 Being opportunistic animals, coyotes are scavengers.
-In areas which have dense coyote populations, residents may notice them going through their trash cans and even snacking on pet food left outdoors.
+In areas with dense coyote populations, residents may notice them going through their trash cans and even snacking on pet food left outdoors.

 This behavior means coyotes are often a severe threat to pets.
-If a coyote views a pet as competition for sustenance, they may attack, which can be fatal.
+If a coyote views a pet as competition for food, it may attack, which can be fatal.

-In an area with a lot of coyotes, people should take care when it comes to your pet and leaving any food outside.
+In an area with many coyotes, people should take care when it comes to their pets and not leave any food outside.

-Coyote’s chew on bones as youngsters.
-The research found at the 47th Annual Meeting of the Animal Behavior Society shows the reasoning for this.
-It was shown that when they chew on hard objects when they’re young, the bones in their skulls become shortened, but also enlarged.
+Coyotes chew on bones as youngsters.
+The research found at the 47th Annual Meeting of the Animal Behavior Society shows this reasoning.
+It was shown that when they chew on hard objects when they’re young, the bones in their skulls become shortened and enlarged.
 This then allows them to eat a wider variety of food as adults.

-The researchers say this is the first time food has been shown to have such a dramatic impact on the anatomy of any animal.
+Researchers say this is the first time food has been shown to impact any animal’s anatomy dramatically.

-Coyotes are one of the most cunning large carnivores in North America.
-In recent years, they have expanded their species from the rural American West to urban areas such as Los Angeles and New York.
+In recent years, coyotes have expanded their species from the rural American West to urban areas including Los Angeles and New York.

-This success shows a coyote’s ability to adapt its diet to local surroundings.
-A pack of coyotes can take down larger prey, but they can survive on peoples trash in urban areas.
+This success shows their ability to adapt their diet to local surroundings.
+A pack of coyotes can take down larger prey, but can also survive on human trash in urban areas.

-They prefer hunting in the night and relaxing in the daylight, but will also hunt in the day if hungry.
+They prefer hunting at night and relaxing in the daylight but will also hunt in the day if hungry.
 Hunting for food at night in urban locations allows them to keep away from humans as much as possible.
-A coyote’s hunger means they will be more daring in to get food, even in urban areas.
+A hungry coyote will take higher risks to get food, even in urban areas.